chalkygames123/japanese-fonts-subsetter/README.md

 ## Usage

-Put original font files into the `src` directory, then run `./generate.sh`.
+Put original font files into the `src` directory, then just run `./generate.sh`.